-As my kids get older, and I have a little more Momm-ing experience under my belt, I sought out other moms of teens.
-One moment i was feeling amazed by the Bigs that my Littles were turning into, and the next minute i wanted to pull my hair out because of the challenges that pop up out of nowhere when teens are involved.
+As my kids got older, and I had a little more momming experience under my belt, I sought out other moms of teens.
+One moment I was feeling amazed by the Bigs that my Littles were turning into, and the next minute I wanted to pull my hair out because of the challenges that pop up out of nowhere when teens are involved.

 Teenagers sleep.
 A lot.
 Little ones hate to sleep.